z-shell/zsh-navigation-tools/README.md

 Add `antigen bundle psprint/zsh-navigation-tools` to `.zshrc`.
 There also should be `antigen apply`.
 The config files will be in `~/.config/znt`.

+## Single File Manual Installation

+Running script `doc/generate_single_file` will create single-file version of `ZNT`.
+It can be sourced from `.zshrc`.
+Don't forget about configuration files as described above.

 ## Manual Installation
 Copy (or link) all `n-*` files to **/usr/share/zsh/site-functions/** (or **/usr/local/share/zsh/site-functions/**, check with `echo $fpath[1]`) and then add: